 The End Machine‘s self titled debut came out in 2019 and sounded very much like a continuation of the Dokken sound, brought into current times.
 The album made several “best of 2019” lists, which prompted a second offering from the group.
 Thus, “Phase 2” the band’s sophomore effort was born.
 Sounding more direct and straightforward than the debut, it has pleased the fan base upon its release on April 9th and is very much an expansion of their initial blueprint.

 Sonic Perspectives’ collaborator Rodrigo Altaf sat down with Jeff Pilson to discuss the writing and recording of “Phase 2”, and the pair also touched on Jeff’s many endeavors: tour dates with Foreigner, a potential Dokken reunion, a yoga book and much more.
-Find out their chat on the link below.
 Find out that and more in the audio below, and remember to subscribe to our podcast in any of the several platforms we publish them in, to listen and be notified about new interviews and contents from the world of music.